GEOS-DEV/GEOS/src/coreComponents/fileIO/schema/docs/PoroLinearElasticAnisotropic.rst

-c64               real64 required Default for the 64 component of the Elastic Stiffness Tensor in Voigt notation c65               real64 required Default for the 65 component of the Elastic Stiffness Tensor in Voigt notation c66               real64 required Default for the 66 component of the Elastic Stiffness Tensor in Voigt notation BiotCoefficient   real64 0        Biot's coefficient
-compressibility   real64 -1       Fluid Compressibilty
+c64               real64 required Default for the 64 component of the Elastic Stiffness Tensor in Voigt notation c65               real64 required Default for the 65 component of the Elastic Stiffness Tensor in Voigt notation c66               real64 required Default for the 66 component of the Elastic Stiffness Tensor in Voigt notation compressibility   real64 -1       Fluid Compressibilty
+defaultDensity    real64 required Default Material Density
+name              string required A name is required for any non-unique nodes
 referencePressure real64 0        ReferencePressure
-name              string required A name is required for any non-unique nodes
 ================= ====== ======== ==============================================================================